tdenewiler/node_example/docs/index.md

 At this point you can modify the strings or numbers in the reconfigure GUI and you should see those changes show up in the console GUI.
+There are `enable` parameters in each of the talker nodes so that the nodes can effectively be paused during runtime.
+This is a nice feature that allows easily turning system components on and off during operation for whatever reason (such as wanting to run multiple similar nodes side-by-side for comparison without using too many CPU/RAM resources, only running certain nodes when some conditions are met, etc.).

 ## Branches